-Few questioned this long-standing policy until a June 2013 memo by the American Petroleum Institute surfaced in a November 2013 Bloomberg News article describing the lobbying group's intention to "highlight potential violations of the World Trade Organization rules against [oil] export restrictions."
+Few questioned the long-standing limit on exporting domestically-produced crude oil until a June 2013 memo by the American Petroleum Institute surfaced in a November 2013 Bloomberg News article describing the lobbying group's intention to "highlight potential violations of the World Trade Organization rules against [oil] export restrictions."
 Since then, an oil-producer led coalition has launched an expensive media and lobbying campaign to convince lawmakers to repeal or modify this 40-year old consumer protection statute.